NICHD-BSPC/intro-rnaseq-hpc/lessons/05_qc_running_fastqc_interactively.md

 $ module spider fastqc
 ```

-Once we know which version we want to use (0.12.1), we can load the FastQC module:
+Once we know which version we want to use (often the most recent version), we can load the FastQC module. **Discussion point**: What are some reasons we might NOT want to use the most updated version of a tool in certain cases?

 ``` bash
 $ module load fastqc/0.12.1
 ```

-Once a module for a tool is loaded, you have essentially made it directly available to you like any other basic shell command.
+Once a module for a tool is loaded, you have essentially made it directly available to you to use like any other basic shell command (for example, `ls`)

 ``` bash
 $ module list